ess-dmsc/forwarder/README.md

    * Note that additional messages with different schemas may be configured by the forwarder automatically.
 In particular, every PV will also generate `ep01` messages, and PVs configured for `f144` will forward alarm information as `al00` messages.
+ * The last argument is a boolean indicating whether the PV should be periodically forwarded even if the value hasn't changed.
+   The periodic update is useful for signals like motor positions which might not change often, but the periodic update should be turned off for signals like viscosity in a rheometer which is measured at a specific time and we don't want to send the same value again.

 Note that when removing (using REMOVE) configured streams, not all fields in the `Stream` table of the schema need to be populated.